How to Create a Summer Schedule for Kids

 More often than not, kids want to do these things at the most inopportune times, or when it simply isn’t feasible.
 And any parent bombarded with constant cries of “I’m bored!” will soon grow tired of the season.
 All that said, this frustration can easily be avoided by planning a summer daily schedule that is routine and predictable but can still save space for having fun!

 Make your child’s daily independent learning time count this summer!
-Review math, science, ELA, and more with our interactive Talented and Gifted program!
+Review math, science, ELA, and more with Kids Academy Summer Camp!
 Sign up with a 50% discount on all our plans.

 How to Create a Killer Summer Schedule